Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 What was included?

 The more popular of the two had a swim-up bar.
-There were all sorts of drinks there – beer, hard alcohol, and slushy drinks.
+There were all sorts of drinks there: beer, hard alcohol, and slushy drinks.
 There were machines with pina coladas and strawberry margaritas ready to go.
 However, the bartenders will create your drink of choice using blenders.
 Shannon and I discovered our favorite drinks partway through the trip.
 Be sure to try a “Purple Rain” while you’re there.
 It was delicious.
-Another one I really liked was called “Caribbean Orange”.
-There were also special drinks of the day.
+“Caribbean Orange” was another delicious beverage.
+I also sampled some of the special drinks of the day.

-In the other pool, a volleyball net was set up in the late afternoon for daily organized matches.
+In the other pool, the staff members set up a volleyball net.
 We also attended a short water aerobics class in the pool one day.
 There were always games and activities by the pool, hosted by the entertainment staff.
-There was never a dull moment.
-If you were seeking a quiet and relaxing day, that was completely attainable.
+There was never a dull moment, though you could also seek relaxation and quiet.
 I spent hours laying on a lounger by the pool, reading a book.
-When I was too hot, I moved to one of the loungers inside the pool.
-When I wanted a change of scenery, I would take a dip in the sea.
+There were some loungers inside the pool, perfect for keeping cool.
+When I wanted a change of scenery, I took a dip in the sea.
 What a luxurious life!

 With that said, there were a few items on the vegetarian menu that were vegan (or could be made vegan).
 Otherwise, the staff were more than happy to prepare a vegan meal for me.
-As a vegan at this resort, I did not go hungry!
+As a vegan at this resort, I did not go hungry.
+Read more about what I ate as a vegan at the Hotel Riu Palace Tropical Bay.

 For breakfast and lunch (and dinner on a couple of occasions), we dined at the buffets.
 There was always an abundance of fresh fruit and salad, and I managed to find some other dishes that were vegan.
 If in doubt about any of the ingredients due to allergies or diet restrictions, be sure to ask the chef.
 He’ll be able to go into more detail about the ingredients that were used in a particular dish.

-I stayed in room 4317, on the top floor (third floor).
+I stayed in room 4317 of the Hotel Riu Palace Tropical Bay Jamaica, on the top floor (third floor).
 When I entered the room for the first time, I’m pretty sure that my jaw hit the ground.
 From floor to ceiling, this suite oozed luxury.
-There was a large king-sized bed facing a flatscreen TV with premium cable channels.
+There was a large king-sized bed facing a flat screen TV with premium cable channels.
 The room included a sitting area with a couch and a chair.
 The areas of the room that stood out the most were the bathroom and the balcony.

 The bathroom was covered in marble and had two sinks.
 There was a separate stand-up shower, and the toilet was in its own little room.
 There was a spacious jetted bathtub out in the open, and you could see straight through from the bathroom to the bedroom.
 This suite would be perfect for a romantic getaway or honeymooners.
 Even though I was staying in the room alone, I had many relaxing moments soaking in the tub.